+Rapporteur's observation:

+All the companies agree the above issue on discard timer is valid.
+We will summary the solutions based on the following question 15.

 Question 15: If the answer of Q14 is yes, which following option does company prefer to address the above issue on discard timer?